MichelDucartier/ada-jekyll/index.md

 </div>

 Now our answer would be different because **we gained information about the mystery persona**.
 Indeed, Christopher Lee tends to always play the same persona: the bad guy!
 He is Count Dooku, Saruman, Dracula, ...
 If we look at the most represented personas for Christopher Lee, we see that Persona 36 and 34 are much more represented than the other ones.
 Here are the top verbs for both personas:
 - Persona 36: "go", "turn", "put", "throw", "reveal", "keep"
 - Persona 34: "recognize", "arrange", "place", "set", "invite", "threaten"

-Persona 36 seems to be a generic persona without too much obvious structure.
-However, persona 34 is much more interesting.
+Persona 36 seems to be a generic persona without too much obvious structure, though "turn" and "reveal" can indicate a key role.
+Persona 34 is much more interesting.
 Words like "threaten", "arrange", "place", "set" and "invite" suggest that this persona captures some sort of manipulative villain which is very fitting for an actor like Christopher Lee!

 In this case, we gained a lot of information about the "mystery persona" **because Christopher Lee's roles revolve around a couple of tropes**.
 In the other extreme, if an actor tends to play personas that are very uniform, then we would actually lose information about this "mystery persona"

+# Luca Here

 ### Mutual Information Preference score of personas: